Amazon has the cutest holiday accessories for Stanley tumblers

 BestReviews Testing Lab has evaluated several popular tumbler brands.
 To determine which was most deserving of your money, the lab focused on five key factors: smart design, ability to maintain temperature, ease of use, ease of cleaning and overall quality.

 Stanley products excel in all of these areas.
 First, the company’s tumblers fit well in most cup holders, so they transport well and won’t easily spill.
 And the model we tested could keep ice frozen overnight.
 Because the straws are tall, Stanley tumblers are easy to drink from and their dishwasher-safe design makes them effortless to clean.
-Plus, the durable double-walled construction ensures they are of high quality.
+Plus, the durable double-walled construction ensures they are a high-quality item.

 Five ways to adorn your Stanley tumbler with holiday accessories